 About Me

 My name is Alex Wissing.
-I'm currently a student at the University of Nebraska at Omaha studying Computer Science and Computer Engineering.
-I will be graduating with my bachelors in Computer Engineering and Computer Science in December of 2022.
+I'm a graduate of the University of Nebraska at Omaha with a Master of Science in Computer Science and the University of Nebraska-Lincoln with a Bachlor in Computer Engineering.
+I graduated December 2022 and December 2024.
 In addition to those two degrees, I have a minor in Robotics, Women's and Gender Studies, and Mathematics.

 Things I've Made or Helped Make